Management

 409-356-4550

-Donavon French joined the Flower Garden Banks National Marine Sanctuary in early 2022 as a seasonal diver before stepping into a full time research specialist position later that year.
+Donavon French joined Flower Garden Banks National Marine Sanctuary in early 2022 as a seasonal diver before stepping into a full-time research specialist position later that year.
 As a NOAA research diver and camera specialist, he is responsible for the upkeep and management of the research team's scientific camera systems and making sure these cameras are ready for offshore diving.
-He is a graduate of Texas A&M University Galveston with a bachelors in Marine Biology.
-He is also a trained NAUI scuba diving instructor.
+Donavon also leads the photogrammetry and modeling efforts for the East and West Flower Garden Bank long-term monitoring programs to track disease and coral health at a larger scale than ever before.
+In addition to his research duties, he serves as the Assistant Diving Safety Officer and a NOAA Divemaster for the site through helping coordinate the SCUBA diving and diving equipment that the research team uses both on and offshore.
+He holds a B.S. in Marine Biology from Texas A&M University at Galveston and is a NAUI SCUBA instructor.

 Ryan Hannum (Affiliate)